Fivebranes and 4-manifolds: Introduction

 If 2d theories $T[M_4]$ are labeled by 4-manifolds, then what are 4-manifolds labeled by?
 Unlike the classification of 2-manifolds and 3-manifolds that was of great help in taming the zoo of theories $T[M_2]$ and $T[M_3]$, the world of 4-manifolds is much richer and less understood.
 In particular, the answer to the above question is not known at present if by a 4-manifold one means a {\it smooth} 4-manifold.
 And, not surprisingly, there will be many points in our journey where this richness of the world of 4-manifolds will translate into rich physics of 2d $\CN=(0,2)$ theories $T[M_4]$.
 We hope that exploring the duality between 4-manifolds and theories $T[M_4]$ sufficiently far will provide insights into classification of smooth structures in dimension four.

 In dimensions $\le 6$, every combinatorial manifold --- a.k.a. simplicial complex or a manifold with piecewise linear (PL) structure --- admits a unique compatible smooth (DIFF) structure.
-However, not every topological 4-manifold admits a smooth structure: \be \text{DIFF} \; = \; \text{PL} \; \subset \; \text{TOP} \ee Therefore, when developing a dictionary between $M_4$ and $T[M_4]$ we certainly do not want to limit ourselves to smooth or triangulable 4-manifolds.
-It makes sense to ask, though, what the smooth or PL structure on $M_4$ means for the 2d theory $T[M_4]$, when the 4-manifold admits such a structure.
+However, not every topological 4-manifold admits a smooth structure: \be \text{DIFF} \; = \; \text{PL} \; \subset \; \text{TOP} \ee and, furthermore, the smooth structure on a given topological 4-manifold may not be unique (in fact, $M_4$ can admit infinitely many smooth structures).
+When developing a dictionary between $M_4$ and $T[M_4]$, we will use various tools from string theory and quantum field theory which directly or indirectly involve derivatives of various fields on $M_4$.
+Therefore, in our duality between $M_4$ and $T[M_4]$ all 4-manifolds are assumed to be smooth, but not necessarily compact.
+In particular, it makes sense to ask what the choice of smooth or PL structure on $M_4$ means for the 2d theory $T[M_4]$, when the 4-manifold admits multiple smooth structures.

 Returning to the above question, the basic topological invariants of a (compact) 4-manifold $M_4$ are the Betti numbers $b_i (M_4)$ or combinations thereof, such as the Euler characteristic and the signature: \bea b_2 & = & b_2^+ + b_2^- \nonumber \\ \sigma & = & b_2^+ - b_2^- = \frac{1}{3} \int_{M_4} p_1 \\ \chi & = & 2 - 2b_1 + b_2^+ + b_2^- \nonumber \eea At least in this paper, we will aim to understand fivebranes on simply-connected 4-manifolds.
 In particular, all compact 4-manifolds considered below will have $b_1 (M_4) = 0$.
 We will be forced, however, to deviate from this assumption (in a minimal way) when discussing cutting and gluing, where non-trivial fundamental groups $|\pi_1 (M_4)| < \infty$ will show up.